5 Marketing Tips for Your Small Business in 2020

 As useful as printed marketing materials are, your business still needs to be advertising online.
 One of the best ways to reach our audience online is through social media advertising.

 This marketing tip can seem pretty obvious, but actually making it work for you is difficult.
-There are countless examples of businesses who swear social media marketing wasn't for them.
+There are countless examples of businesses that swear social media marketing wasn’t for them.
 Just like your mailing list is the backbone of your direct mail campaign, your audience is the most important part of online advertising.
-With online advertising, you can reach your audience where they are spending a lot of their time, which makes it one of the most powerful tools in any modern businesses bag.
+With online advertising, you can reach your audience where they are spending a lot of their time, which makes it one of the most powerful tools for any modern business.
 People now are even spending more time on social media than watching TV.

 One of the biggest benefits of spending money on paid social media is that you can make your ads super relevant to your audience.
 You can make a Facebook ad, for example, and only show that ad to people who viewed the newest product you launched on your website.

 Advertising on social media is not only for B2C companies but for almost every single business that exists.
 In fact, 93% of all B2B marketers use social media as part of their strategy.
 (Source)

 If you are considering running paid social media posts as part of your marketing strategy for your small business, it all comes down to how you execute your ad.
 Do not blame Facebook or Instagram for your poorly converting ad.